shakkky/simple-sms-service/README.md

 ```

 ## Plans for the future
 In the future, a /email endpoint would be another useful endpoint to add to the stack.
-Creating an email channel could potentially be built to use AWS SES for delivery.
+Creating an email channel could prove to be useful and potentially built to use AWS SES for delivery.